CSCfi/pebbles-deploy/Installation_gitlab_runner.md

-# Installation of GitLab runner for CI/CD
+# Installing GitLab runner for CI/CD

 Here we have instructions to deploy a VM based GitLab runner.